XinyuKang22/APIsOverData/README.md

 psql -U postgres -h localhost -c "[???]"
 ```

-Now, let's check that liquibase has applied the changeset that we expect.
+Now, let's check that liquibase has applied the change set that we expect.
 Open `hasura/liquibase/changelog/dbchangelog.xml` and determine what tables you expect to have been created.

-Use `psql` to query the tables that exist in the database and check that match what is specified in the change log.
+Use `psql` to query the tables that exist in the database and check that match what is specified in the change set.

 1. Where else might `psql` be installed and available?
 2. If you didn't want to install `psql` in your local environment, how else could you run it?